 Bergamot oil is made up of a complex mixture of chemicals.
 In addition to bergapten it contains a substance called bergamottin.
 This chemical is also found in grapefruit juice and is the reason why the juice has to be avoided by people taking certain medications.
 Bergamottin inhibits an enzyme that breaks down the medications in the body.
 This can cause a medicine to stay in the body for longer than normal and perhaps reach a dangerous level if more doses are taken.

-Perhaps in the future we will discover some wonderful - and safe - medical uses for oil of bergamot, the bergamot fruit and perhaps even Earl Grey tea.
+The chemicals in bergamots are interesting.
+Perhaps in the future we will discover some wonderful—and safe—medical uses for oil of bergamot, the bergamot fruit, and perhaps even Earl Grey tea.
 Until then, we can at least enjoy the lovely taste and aroma of the tea.

-Polyphenols from Bergamot from the International Journal of Cardiology
+Information about the effect of polyphenols from bergamot on LDL cholesterol from the International Journal of Cardiology

 © 2012 Linda Crampton